 English is the official language of the ICB.

 All prospective members must comply with the following requirements:

-(b) Applicants must be fluent in English: and
+(b) Applicants must be fluent in English

-(1) for an Individual Membership, the applicant must be fluent; or
+(1) for an Individual Membership, the applicant must be fluent;

-Membership Dues 2017
+Membership Dues 2020

 (a) An Individual membership is 35 Euros per calendar year;